It’s hard to parent when Daddy’s out of town. Heather shares her secrets on how to be a better mother, even when your spouse is gone.

 Even though I did feel like going crazy at times, I conquered more challenges than I could ever have imagined.
 Some of the biggest include having him deploy for 7 months right after our oldest was born, and missing our third daughter’s birth altogether.
 (He didn’t meet her until she was 5 months old)

 I also learned a ton about myself and about being a mom, and all that growth made me a much stronger, more capable and confident mom.

-Here are 8 ways to be a better mom even if hubby travels for work, deploys, or spends significant time away from home for whatever reason.
+Here are my 8 tips on how to be a better mother even if hubby travels for work:

 1- You Start Discerning What’s Important

 I never knew that raising a child took so much out of you.
 Well, maybe I knew in my head, but until I experienced it, I didn’t really know.

 When your spouse is gone, you figure out what’s really important to do and what can wait.
 Often it takes sacrificing things you might rather be doing, but in the

 Because the pain of taking a screaming child into a store because you’re out of food is worse than the pain of making yourself sit down and write a grocery list earlier in the week.
 It’s definitely better to hit the store before world war three ensues.